My Quiet Kitchen

 creamy dairy-free alfredo pasta in a pot.

-This Vegan Alfredo Sauce is about to blow your mind!
-It's WAY too delicious to be so healthy.
-Made with creamy cauliflower (yet picky-eater-approved) and without cashews, coconut milk, or oil.
-It's full of the cheesy, garlicky, rich flavors you crave and none of the dairy or saturated fat!
-Velvety smooth, low-fat, oil-free, freezer-friendly, and ready in 30 minutes!
+This Healthy Alfredo Sauce is one you have to taste to believe!
+It's vegan, made with creamy blended cauliflower,and NO cashews, coconut milk, or oil.
+This sauce has all of the cheesy, garlicky, rich flavor you crave and none of the dairy or saturated fat.
+If you've tried other cauliflower Alfredo recipes and been disappointed, trust me, this is the one.
+It's velvety smooth, low-fat, oil-free, freezer-friendly, and ready in 30 minutes.

-Enjoy this dairy-free alfredo sauce on more than just pasta.
-Whip up a batch anytime to pair with roasted veggies, potatoes, and grain bowls.
+Enjoy your healthy vegan Alfredo on more than just pasta.
+Whip up a batch anytime to pair with roasted veggies, potatoes, and grains.

 Serving of oil-free vegan fettuccine alfredo piled on a plate.